hertzsprung/binsley/decisions/0016-automatically-rollback-on-deployment-failure.md

 * A workflow failure automatic rolls back the commit and any deployments.
 * Any failure occurring after a workflow completes successfully would need to be detected by a different mechanism, such as a [canary][cloudwatch-synthetic-monitoring].
 * `git pull` will not remove an offending commit from the main branch of the working tree, use `git reset --hard origin/main` instead
+* A workflow should run on each pushed commit; if a workflow fails with multiple commits pushed since the previous workflow, only the most recent commit is rolled back (which may result in another workflow failure)

 [adr-0013]: ./0013-adopt-trunk-based-development.md
 [adr-0014]: ./0014-store-in-house-sources-in-a-monorepo.md